 TRANSCRIPTS: As part of the online application process you will upload scanned copies of transcripts from all institutions attended.
 Upon admission, final official transcripts from each degree-granting institution must be submitted to the Graduate College.

 Request official transcripts and test scores be sent to:

 TEST SCORES: One of the following test scores is to be submitted as part of the online application process.
 Non-original scores must be notarized.
 Any of following tests are accepted: Praxis Scores, OAE scores (Ohio Assessment for Educators), or GRE scores (within last 5 years).
 NOTE: If a person already possesses a master's degree then no test scores are required.
 TOEFL scores are required from applicants whose native language is not English.
 For information on the GRE/Praxis/TOEFL tests, visit the Educational Testing Service website.

 Statement of Purpose

-You will upload this as part of the online application process for
+You will upload this as part of the online application process for this program.

 The Statement of Purpose should address:

 - your motivation for pursuing graduate study in you chosen field

 - what you hope to gain through graduate study